qzhang503/proteoQ/README.md

 [2] There are cases that the same peptide sequence being assigned to different proteins remain unambiguous.
-For example, peptide `MENGQSTAAK` can be found from both the middle region of proteins `NP_510965` and the N-terminal of protein `NP_001129505`.
+For example, peptide `MENGQSTAAK` can be found from either the middle region of protein `NP_510965` or the N-terminal of protein `NP_001129505`.
 In case of the additional information of peptide N-terminal acetylation, the sequence can only come from `NP_001129505` between the two candidate proteins.
 In addition